All Episodes

 Just wondering on that side.

-He's a vegan and it's you know soon to be eliminated.
+He's a vegan and it's, you know, soon to be eliminated.

 They could be a very high value one day.

-That might take a little bit longer to get rid of the cows in the airplanes, they say, just a little bit longer, so maybe 12 years for that.
+That might take a little bit longer to get rid of the cows and the airplanes, they say, just a little bit longer.

-And the high-speed trains, I'm sure they will all be up built running all across the country, from America to Australia, from America to Asia, from America to Europe, for America to anywhere you want to go.
+And the high-speed trains, I'm sure they will all be up, built, running all across the country, from America to Australia, from America to Asia, from America to Europe, from America to anywhere you want to go, because we won't have airplanes anymore.

 Now, what really happens when a Green New Deal project comes to a neighborhood near you?

-Well, we actually have Fox News.com put up a pretty big article on this.
+Well, we actually have, Foxnews.com put up a pretty big article on this.

-Massive East Coast Solar Project generates fury from neighbors in Virginia.
+Massive East Coast solar project generates fury from neighbors in Virginia.

 Neighbors are not particularly happy about it.